RPi-Distro/vlc/share/lua/README.txt

       .nb_played:
-      .children: A table of children playlist items. playlist.search( name ): filter the playlist items with the given string playlist.current(): return the current input item playlist.sort( key ): sort the playlist according to the key.
+      .children: A table of children playlist items. playlist.search( name ): filter the playlist items with the given string playlist.current(): return the current input item id playlist.sort( key ): sort the playlist according to the key.
   Key must be one of the followings values: 'id', 'title', 'title nodes first',
                                             'artist', 'genre', 'random', 'duration',
                                             'title numeric' or 'album'.
-playlist.status(): return the playlist status: 'stopped', 'playing', 'paused' or 'unknown'.
+playlist.status(): return the playlist status: 'stopped', 'playing', 'paused' or 'unknown'. playlist.delete( id ): check if item of id is in playlist and delete it. returns -1 when invalid id. playlist.move( id_item, id_where ): take id_item and if id_where has children, it put it as first children, if id_where don't have children, id_item is put after id_where in same playlist. returns -1 when invalid ids.

 FIXME: add methods to get an item's meta, options, es ...